Skip to the main content.

 3. Pulse surveys

-Pulse surveys are short, regular engagement questionnaires that are sent to employees on a weekly or fortnightly basis to measure engagement levels and provide management with real-time data about how people are feeling at work.
-These surveys will allow you to track if there are any trends or fluctuations in engagement levels over time, and can allow you to solve any problems before they escalate.
+Pulse surveys are short, regular questionnaires on employee engagement that are sent to staff on a weekly or fortnightly basis to measure engagement levels and provide management with real-time data about how people are feeling at work.
+These employee perception surveys will allow you to track if there are any trends or fluctuations in engagement levels over time, and can allow you to solve any problems before they escalate.

 5 steps to take to carry out a successful employee engagement survey